scbao/pysonic/README.md

 All model classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and physiological parameters.
 The `NeuronalBilayerSonophore.simulate` method contains an additional `method` argument defining whether to perform a detailed (`full`), coarse-grained (`sonic`) or hybrid (`hybrid`) integration of the differential system.

+The default (and fastest) simulation method is the `sonic` method, and makes use of pre-computed tables that are stored in lookup files within the package architecture (in the `lookups` subfolder).
+These large binary files are handled by the `git-lfs` utility, which sets up dynamic links to these files without storing them physically in the repository, thereby avoiding to store their entire history.
+Hence, **you must install `git-lfs` in order to download the lookup files together with the repo.**

 ### Solvers

 Numerical integration routines are implemented outside the models, in a separate `solvers` module: